 - Collonges-la-Rouge – Limousin.
-Interesting medieval village, built of red sandstone blocks.
+Interesting medieval village which is built of red sandstone blocks.
 Developed since the 8th century.
 Much of the medieval fortification wall is present.

 - Mont Saint-Michel – Lower Normandy.
 Unique monument of urban planning – a fortified monastery with surrounding small town, built on a rocky tidal island.
 The island has been used as a stronghold since at least the 6th century AD.
 Monastery was established here in the early 8th century.
 Monastic buildings constructed in heavy Romanesque style, mainly in the 10th – 11th century AD.
 Abbey was closed in the late 18th century.
 Island is topped with the massive, Romanesque Mont-Saint-Michel church (the 11th century with several rebuildings later).

 - Moustiers-Sainte-Marie – Provence-Alpes-Côte d’Azur.
 Very interesting small town, located among giant cliffs.
 Preserved fortifications of the town from the 15th century.
 Large Romanesque church.
 Above the village is hanging a star, connected to two cliffs in both sides of the village.

 - Rocamadour – Midi-Pyrénées.
 Beautiful medieval city in dramatic natural setting, perched on cliffs.
 Part of buildings are hewn in the cliffs.
 Pilgrimage site.
 Especially interesting is Le Sanctuaire – the shrine with several churches one above another.

 - Saint-Malo – Brittany.
 Medieval port city with walls.
 Saint-Malo developed as a city of well-organized privateers and sea farers making discoveries and settlements in distant areas of the world.

 - Château d’Angers – Pays de la Loire.
 Large, well preserved castle with 17 towers.
 It encloses 25,000 m² large area.
 Earlier each of the towers was 40 m high.
 Originally a fortress was built here by Romans.
 New fortifications were built mainly in the 9th and 13th centuries.

 - Château de Gisors – Upper Normandy.
 Motte and bailey castle in an excellent state of preservation.
 Built in the 11th – 12th centuries.
 Prison of the Grand Master of the Knights Templars Jacques de Molay in 1314.
 He left here mysterious graffiti.

 - Château de Langeais – Centre.
 Enormous castle.
 Construction started in the 10th century, extended in the 11th century.
 Rebuilt in the late 15th century.
 Located high above Loire.
 Richly ornamented interiors.